Agent-Agnostic Centralized Training for Decentralized Multi-Agent Cooperative Driving: Methods

 \section{Methods}

 Our method aims to solve the traffic management problem in different bottleneck scenarios visualized in Fig.~\ref{fig:maps}.
 We propose a novel actor-critic model, that uses asymmetric inputs to learn a decentralized cooperative driving policy for individual AVs.
-Within this section, we will describe the state and action spaces as well as the reward function and will provide a detailed description of the asymmetric actor critic that allows for partial observability, continuous traffic input, and a varying number of vehicles.
+Within this section, we will describe the state and action spaces as well as the reward function and will provide a detailed description of the asymmetric actor-critic that allows for partial observability, infinite-horizon traffic input, and a varying number of vehicles.